TheJumpCloud/jcapi-powershell/SDKs/PowerShell/JumpCloud.SDK.V2/docs/exports/New-JcSdkCustomEmailConfiguration.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYOBJECT <ICustomEmail>: Custom email content created by the admin user to personalize emails sent to their system users.
+CUSTOMEMAIL <ICustomEmail>: Custom email content created by the admin user to personalize emails sent to their system users.
   - `Subject <String>`:
   - `Type <String>`: CustomEmailType
   - `[Body <String>]`: